EVA is an indoor aquaponics furniture concept, specially designed for hobbyists from François Hurtaud.

 When comparing aquaponics to hydroponics, you can see that hydroponics uses a formulated solution, while aquaponics uses fish to provide nutrients.

 EVA would look great as a low maintenance decoration in hotels, schools, restaurants and even offices.

 Assembly is simple - this aquaponics has parts that simply snap together and let gravity do the work, no tools needed.

-It is beautiful to look at, and puts you at peace with yourself.
-Diametrically opposed to "Still lifes" such as those represented by modern lichen walls.
+It is beautiful to look at, and it puts you at peace with yourself.
+Diametrically opposed to "still lifes" such as those represented by modern lichen walls.

 Powered by LEDs that are shared by both the garden and the aquarium, the EVA aquaponic solution also has a satin finish that serves to optimize light diffusion.